VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Generics in Java implemented like compile time feature: generics aren't present in Bytecode.
 On Bytecode level you're just working with `Object`.
 But when you use generics compiler checks types and you don't have to use explicit cast.
-The process when compiler doesn't leave any meta information about generics also called **type erasure**.
+The process when compiler doesn't leave for runtime any information about generics is called **type erasure**.

 ```java
 static <T extends Comparable<T>> T max(@NotNull T first, @NotNull T second) {